Skip to main content

 • If R64 MELAS or MIDD testing is negative, consider other testing available for mitochondrial conditions, hearing loss or monogenic diabetes.

 • Mitochondrial disease can be caused by variants in both mitochondrial DNA and nuclear DNA.
-Below is a list of some of the tests you might consider for patients whose clinical and biochemical phenotype indicates a mitochondrial condition but m.3243A>G testing is negative.
+Below is a list of some of the test directory tests you might consider for patients whose clinical and biochemical phenotype indicates a mitochondrial condition but m.3243A>G testing is negative.

 • R300 Possible mitochondrial disorder.
 This panel involves whole mitochondrial genome sequencing.
 It will identify single nucleotide variants in the mitochondrial genome (less common causes of MELAS than m.3243A>G).